Get all the latest data for Hobart

 What's the 12-month outlook for demand in Hobart in 2026?

-As of early 2026, the estimated 12-month demand outlook for residential property in Hobart is cautiously positive, with steady buyer interest expected for well-priced homes while compromised properties may continue to sit longer on the market.
+As of 2026, the 12-month demand outlook for residential property in Hobart is firm, especially for good family houses, inner character homes and rental-ready properties in established suburbs.

 By the way, we also have an update regarding price forecasts in Australia.